What is a Mortgage Broker?

 - Mortgage brokers help a borrower in finding the right type of mortgage options.

-- They gather the necessary information such as the assets owned, income earned, employment details, credit report, etc. of the borrower to evaluate the client’s ability to secure financing.
+- They gather the necessary information such as the assets owned, income earnedIncome EarnedEarned income is any amount earned by an individual, such as a salary, wages, or employee compensation.
+It can also be an individual's income through their own business., employment details, credit report, etc. of the borrower to evaluate the client’s ability to secure financing.

 - They give guidance on how one can make use of home equity.
 It can help in the attainment of competitive interest rates.

 - They simplify the process of refinancingRefinancingRefinancing is defined as taking a new debt obligation in exchange for an ongoing debt obligation.
 In other words, it is merely an act of replacing an ongoing debt obligation with a further debt obligation concerning specific terms and conditions like interest rates tenure. a home loan.

 - They give expert advice and the best guide on the process related to buying a new home.

 How is a Mortgage Broker Going to Get Paid?

 They are eligible to receive a considerable amount of fees for their services only upon the finalisation of his deal.
 This means if a mortgage broker is unable to convert a lead, then he is not entitled to receive any fees for all his efforts and hard work.
 The commission charged by a mortgage broker is paid by the lender or by both the lender and borrower, and as per industry norms, he is generally entitled to receive 1 per cent of the total loan amount.